 Now, that picture is only a mockup, but can you imagine the possibilities?
 If we watched the news on a computer monitor we could configure that computer to always show, in real time and almost automatically, third-party proofs or refutations of everything politicians say on TV!
 Can you imagine watching your favourit talk show on screens that, as soon as somebody says “I never was in favour of such laws”, can immediately open a windows with links to all the interviews or voting records on the same topic for that person, straight from the archives of Public Administrations and private media?
 Can you imagine how differently politicians would work if they knew that they’re always under this kind of control?
 A control, mind you, almost automatic and above all independent from whoever controls the TV station.

 This is not science-fiction.
 Configuring a normal personal computer to actually do what the picture above suggests, which is much more than what Travaglio asked for, it is already possible and not so hard today.
 Unfortunately, knowing this fact will be almost useless until the day that everybody who can do it starts watching TV on the screen of a computer connected to the Internet, instead of the same old, stupid television sets.

 Mandatory, important disclaimer

 One thing I don’t like in Brunetta’s record is his deal with Microsoft to “support” Italian public schools.
 This said, I used Brunetta’s declaration as the center of this article only because what he said and Travaglio’s answer were too perfect as a practical example of what I had wanted to say for a long time to not use them.
 Note to English-speaking readers: if you want to create other examples using real cases from your country, please let me know and I will publish your pictures here or add links to them, as you prefer.
-In the meantime, please give printed copies of this page (see here how and why) to all your relatives, friends and co-workers who can’t live without a state-of-the-art TV but still think that computers and the Internet are basically useless outside the office.
+In the meantime, please give printed copies of this page to all your relatives, friends and co-workers who can’t live without a state-of-the-art TV but still think that computers and the Internet are basically useless outside the office.